The Simming Prize is the Nobel

 bestowed each year to individuals or entities (games, clubs,

-or organizations) that (1) exemplify service, quality, and
+or organizations) who (1) exemplify service, quality, and

 dedication within the play-by-post online role-playing; or